guilhemmarchand/trackme/docs/userguide.rst

 Access TrackMe main interface
 -----------------------------

-**When you open the application, you will access by default to the main TrackMe UI and especially to the data sources tracking tab, if the tracker report have already been executed at least once, the application will expose the data that was discovered in your environment:**
+**When you open the application, you access by default to the main TrackMe UI and especially to the data sources tracking tab, if the tracker reports have already been executed at least once, the application will expose the data that was discovered in your environment:**

 .. image:: img/first_steps/img001.png
    :alt: img/first_steps/img001